-An individual can work on the basis of an employment contract or perform services on the basis of a services contract (also referred to as a 'civil law contract').
+An individual can work based on an employment contract or perform services based on a services contract (also referred to as a 'civil law contract').

-Civil law contracts are usually entered into to achieve a specific result within a defined time period.
+Civil law contracts are usually entered into to achieve a specific result within a defined period.
 A contractor would normally use his or her own resources and work independently without extensive supervision from the client.
-The contractor is usually paid after completion of the assignment or on a periodic basis as established in the contract and can engage third parties to perform the services.
+The contractor is usually paid after completion of the assignment or periodically as established in the contract and can engage third parties to perform the services.